Japan's Kishida visits Fukushima plant to highlight safety before start of treated water release

-TOKYO (AP) — Japanese Prime Minister Fumio Kishida made a brief visit to the tsunami-wrecked Fukushima nuclear plant on Sunday to highlight the safety of an impending release of treated radioactive wastewater into the Pacific Ocean, a divisive plan that his government wants to start soon despite protests at home and abroad.
+TOKYO (AP) — Japanese Prime Minister Fumio Kishida visited the tsunami-wrecked Fukushima nuclear plant Sunday and said an impending release of treated radioactive wastewater into the Pacific Ocean cannot be postponed.

+He said the move is safe but his government will do its utmost to support fishing communities from the potential impact of damaging rumors during the decades-long project.

-His trip comes hours after he returned home Saturday from a summit with U.S. and South Korean leaders at the American presidential retreat of Camp David.
+Kishida made his trip hours after returning from a summit with U.S. and South Korean leaders at the American presidential retreat of Camp David.
 Before leaving Washington on Friday, Kishida said it is time to make a decision on the treated water's release date, which has not been set due to the controversy surrounding the plan.

+Kishida on Sunday saw wastewater filtering and dilution facilities and met with the plant and company executives.
+He told reporters that he confirmed their commitment to safely carrying out the upcoming water discharge.
+To make room for new facilities needed for the progress of the decommissioning, the treated water needs to be disposed of and tanks removed to make room.

+The treated water discharge “by no means can be postponed for the decomissioning and Fukushima's recovery,” Kishida said.

 Since the government announced the release plan two years ago, it has faced strong opposition from Japanese fishing organizations, which worry about further damage to the reputation of their seafood as they struggle to recover from the accident.
 Groups in South Korea and China have also raised concerns, turning it into a political and diplomatic issue.